 As noted above, the Cold Water being heated flows through the Heater from bottom to top.
 In addition, Heated Water, being of less density than Cold Water, migrates to the top of the shell by convection.
-These actions result in the hottest Water always being at the top of the Heater -- at the Heater outlet and at the Hot Water inlet to the Anticipator sensing tube (see Figure HE-107-6).
+These actions result in the hottest Water always being at the top of the Heater -- at the Heater outlet and at the Hot Water inlet to the Anticipator sensing tube (see Figure HE-104-8).

 Hot Water from the top of the Heater shell enters the open end of the sensing tube and Cold Water enters the sensing tube from the shunt tube at a rate proportional to the load (call for Hot Water) on the Heater.
-The mixture of Hot and Cold Water in the sensing tube, plus the Hot Water around the lower exposed portion of the temperature sensing element, creates an average temperature which necessarily will be cooler than the temperature of the Hot Water in the top of the Heater shell itself.
+The mixture of Hot and Cold Water in the sensing tube creates an average temperature which necessarily will be cooler than the temperature of the Hot Water in the top of the Heater shell.

-The temperature sensing element "reads" the average temperature of the Water in the sensing tube and Heater at any given moment and signals the Steam control valve to modulate between full open and closed as necessary to maintain the required Heater Hot Water outlet temperature.
+The temperature sensing element "reads" the average temperature of the Water in the sensing tube at any given moment and signals the Steam control valve to modulate between full open or closed as necessary to maintain the required Heater Hot Water outlet temperature.
 With no demand or load on the Heater, the temperature sensing element reads only the temperature of the Water in the top of the Heater and at the Heater outlet.
 If the Water is at the required temperature or above, the sensing element signals the Steam control valve to close.

-However, the moment that there is a demand for Hot Water, Cold Water flows from the shunt tube to mix with the Hot Water in the sensing tube, cooling the sensing element so that it signals the Steam control valve to open.
+However, the moment that there is demand for Hot Water, Cold Water flows from the shunt tube to mix with the Hot Water in the sensing tube, cooling the sensing element so that it signals the Steam control valve to open.
 The need for Steam (heat) to the coils is satisfied at once, incoming Cold Water passing through the coils is heated, and the Heater Hot Water outlet temperature does not fall below that required.